 - query/unit/count - The count of occurrences that match the filters.

 - query/unit/list - selected fields, sorting and paging parameters are provided

-- query/unit/aggregate - aggregateBy, sorting and paging parameters are provided.
-It is possible to parametrize which
+- query/unit/aggregate - aggregateBy, sorting and paging parameters are provided

 - /document endpoint returns the entire contents of a single document.